deltacasttv/video-viewer/README.md

 Video monitoring module that manages to create a window with OpenGL context that displays incoming video data.

-OS Support: Windows and Linux.
+OS Support: Windows, MacOS and Linux.

+Opengl Cor Profile : 4.1.

 See https://www.deltacast.tv for more video products.